jbsiraudin/jbsiraudin.github.io/src/pages/portfolio.md

 I developed this code editor in a few days after a year of experimenting with web UX/UI prototyping at Ubisoft.
 I gave a conference about what I built and people were interested in adopting this kind of workflow, but without the barrier of knowing web development basics.

-The project is still young and riddled with issues, but is very promising and will eventually be my main tool for building my own prototypes!
+The project is still young and riddled with small QoL issues, but is very promising and is my main tool for building my own prototypes!

 ---